thefinnomenon/thefinnternet/content/blog/react-native-navigation-v5/index.md

 > Currently the gesture-handler doesn't seem to be working so you can't slide the drawer out or tap it away.
 It is an ongoing issue so I will update when I find a solution.

 # Conclusion
 Navigation is really important for basically every app and thankfully React-Navigation makes quick, beautiful routing management and animated transitions a cinch.
 This post only covered the basics of how to use these main navigators but it should be enough to get you started.
+Even though v5 is in alpha right now, the only problem I have seen is the drawer gesture control. v5 adds a huge improvement in the structure of the navigators, making it more declarative and "Reacty".
+Also the Typescript support is much better with the types in v4 being hard to work with.

 When you need to start styling your navigation bars, adding icons, or whatnot, head over to the beautiful React-Navigation documentation.
 As I mentioned in the post, gestures are currently not working on the DrawerNavigator.
 I will update the post when I find a solution.

 [Checkout This Project’s Code On Github](https://github.com/thefinnomenon/react-native-navigation-v5)